dprint/dprint/website/blog/incremental-and-process-plugins.md

 When formatting a collection of files, there's not much point formatting a file that hasn't changed.

-Dprint now has an "incremental" feature that only formats files that haven't changed since the last time they were formatted.
+The CLI now has an "incremental" feature that only formats files that haven't changed since the last time they were formatted.

 To use it, you may specify `"incremental": true` in your `.dprintrc.json` file (recommended):